“Why We Should Believe in the Virgin Birth” series: (post #1)

 I dare say that we cannot fully wrap our minds around this fundamental truth.
 Jesus (the Son of God, God the Son) laid aside His power and glory, left heaven, invaded time and history, and in some miraculous way that we cannot fathom became a human fetus in the belly of young Jewish girl who was not officially married and had never had sexual relations.
 Is it any wonder that liberals and skeptics have a hard time swallowing that?
 They say, “The idea of the virgin birth is nothing but a fairy tale for adults!”
 Or, they say, “That whole story is just Christianity’s way of mimicking the traditions of the pagan religions in which the mythic gods and heroes supposedly sprang from supernatural sources.”

-Sadly, such criticisms have surely taken their toll.
+Sadly, such criticisms have collected their toll of doubt on some professing Christians.
 Even among certain preachers of our day, there are some who say, “It doesn’t really matter whether or not you believe that Jesus was born to a virgin.
 The important thing is just to believe in Him.
-Let’s not make a big deal out of the virgin birth.
-At best, it is a minor issue and a secondary doctrine.”
+At best, the virgin birth is a minor issue and a secondary doctrine.”

-But is this the attitude that we should take?
-Certainly not!
-Christ’s virgin birth is not a minor issue or a secondary doctrine.
-Not only is it a major issue, it is also a foundational doctrine.
-And this is what I’m going to show you through the three posts of a series I’m calling “Why We Should Believe In The Virgin Birth.”
+But is this attitude an acceptable one?
+Absolutely not!
+Not only is Christ’s virgin birth a major issue, it is also a foundational doctrine.
+As evidence of this, I’m going to devote three posts to a series I’m calling “Why We Should Believe in the Virgin Birth.”

-Now, with this first post I want to say that we should believe in the virgin birth because scripture demands it.
-You need to know that the Bible distinctly teaches that Mary was a virgin when she conceived baby Jesus in her womb.
-Follow with me and I’ll give you the references.
+So, with this first post, I want to say that we should believe in the virgin birth because scripture demands it.
+Yes, the Bible really does teach that Mary was a virgin when she conceived baby Jesus in her womb.
+Allow me to offer four easy-to-understand references.

 Now the birth of Jesus Christ was as follows: After His mother Mary was betrothed to Joseph, before they came together, she was found with child of the Holy Spirit.
-(N.K.J.V.)
+(N.K.J.V., emphasis mine)